revbayes/revbayes.github.io/tutorials/mcmc/index.md

 Comparing your output to the prior
 ----------------------------------

-Next, let’s compare it to the prior.
+Next, let's compare it to the prior.
 Here we want to see how much information we actually have from the data and how much our prior influenced our posterior estimates.
 Run now an analysis that does not use the data.
-You can do this in `RevBayes` the exact same way as running an MCMC on the exact same model, you only need to call ‘mymcmc.run(1000,underPrior=true)‘.
+You can do this in RevBayes the exact same way as running an MCMC on the exact same model, you only need to call 'mymcmc.run(1000,underPrior=true)'.

     source("scripts/mcmc_run_prior.Rev")